AriFordsham/GHCWiki/nested-cpr/split-off-cpr.md

 {-# NOINLINE g #-}
 ```

 Imagine we'd do nested CPR.
 The current approach would compute a CPR signature for `f` of `m(tm(t),tm(t))`, stating that it constructs a pair of constructed (and terminating) `Int`s.

 So far, so good!
 Now look at the call site in `g`.
 The demand analyser handles the `case` backwards, because there might be worthwhile strictness info to be unleashed on the scrutinee.
 However, that's bad for CPR when the scrutinee is an application, as the example demonstrates: At the time we see `a` in the alt of the case, we don't know that `a` really has the CPR property once we WW'd `f`.
-Hence, `g` itself doesn't have the CPR property, rendering the whole business of CPRing `f` useless:
+Hence, `g` itself doesn't get the CPR property, and after inlining we get:

 ```
 $wf :: Int# -> (# Int#, Int# #)